6 ways cohousing saves money (in the long run)

 Cohousers share a lot of stuff.

-Among our 12 families we may only need 1 rarely used pasta maker, space-gobbling cargo bike, or shovel.
+Among our 12 families we may only need 1 rarely used pasta maker, ironing board, cargo bike, or shovel.
 If you need a seldom used item, it’s likely one of your neighbours already has it.

 Not only do families save by not having to buy stuff, they also have fewer items they need to store.
 It’s one of the reasons cohousers tend to need smaller homes than their friends.
 In expensive cities like Vancouver, being able to live comfortably in smaller space translates into less expensive housing costs.